-All drill core samples were dispatched to the SGS laboratory in Lima, Peru, for geochemical analysis.
-The analyses were carried out using the following methods: FA313 -- fire assay for gold, ICP40B -- ICP-AES (inductively coupled plasma-atomic emission spectrometry) multiacid digestion for 36 elements, and AAS41B -- atomic absorption, multiacid digestion for silver, lead and zinc over detection limit.
-The upper detection limit on the multiacid digestion assays for lead of 20 per cent was reached in a few instances.
-SGS Laboratories in Lima has international certifications OHSAS 18001, ISO (International Organization for Standardization) 14001 and ISO 9001, and is accredited by INACAL under the NTP-ISO/IEC (International Electrotechnical Commission) 17025.
+A total of six rock chip samples were collected in early 2021.
+The co-ordinates of the locations of each sample were measured by hand-held GPS and recorded, and the samples dispatched to the SGS laboratory in Lima for geochemical analysis.
+The analyses were carried out using the following methods: FA313 -- fire assay for gold, ICP40B -- inductively coupled plasma atomic emission spectroscopy multiacid digestion for 36 elements and AAS41B -- atomic absorption, multiacid digestion for silver, lead, zinc over detection limit.
+SGS Laboratories in Lima has international certifications OHSAS 18001, ISO 14001 and ISO 9001 and is accredited by INACAL under the NTP-ISO/IEC 17025.

-The technical content of this news release has been reviewed and approved by Dr. Hennigh, chairman of Kuya and a qualified person as defined by National Instrument 43-101.
+The technical content of this news release has been reviewed and approved by David Lewis, PGeo, exploration director of Kuya Silver and a qualified person as defined by National Instrument 43-101.

 About Kuya Silver Corp.

 Kuya Silver is a Canadian-based mineral exploration and development company with a focus on acquiring, exploring and advancing precious metals assets in Peru and Canada.